jamesgyoung/sds-quick-map/README.md

 ### Usage

 This service is hosted on [github pages](https://jamesgyoung.github.io/sds-quick-map/).
-It can be also be run locally.
+It can also be run locally.

 ### User Documentation

 ![](assets/images/home.png)

-1. To use the tool, choose a a spatial file that is approximately within the scope of England.
-If you don't have such a file there is [test file](https://github.com/jamesgyoung/sds-quick-map/blob/master/quickMap/data/england-buc-2024-4326.gpkg) suitable in the repo.
+1. To use the tool, choose or drag and drop a spatial file that is approximately within the scope of England.
+If you don't have such a file there is a [test file](https://github.com/jamesgyoung/sds-quick-map/blob/master/quickMap/data/england-buc-2024-4326.gpkg) suitable in the repo.

 ![](assets/images/file-selection.png)

-2. Choose a figure size using the radio buttons
+2. Choose a figure size using the radio buttons.
-3. Optionally enter a title and attribution statement
+3. Optionally enter a title and attribution statement.
-4. Press the generate button
+4. Press the 'Generate Figure' button.

 ![](assets/images/generation.png)

-5. Click 'Download PNG' or 'Download JPEG' to download the map.
+5. Click the 'Download PNG' button or 'Download JPEG' button to download the map.

 ![](assets/images/result.png)